Targale Windpark

 • SIA “Estonian, Latvian & Lithuanian Environment” Evaluation of flicker

 Utilitas is the largest producer of renewable energy in Estonia as well as largest district heating operator in the country.
-In 2021, Utilitas produced 1,7 TWh of heat and 330 GWh of electricity, of which 66% is from renewable resources.
-Utilitas is moving towards carbon neutrality by creating additional renewable energy capacities and investing in solar and wind energy in Estonia, Latvia and Lithuania, also planning its first green hydrogen pilot project.
-Utilitas’ consolidated sales revenue in 2021 was 161 million euros and the volume of assets was 486 million euros.
+In 2023, Utilitas produced 2.4 TWh of energy, of which 69% was from renewable resources.
+Utilitas is moving towards carbon neutrality by creating additional renewable energy capacities and investing in solar and wind energy in Estonia, Latvia, and Lithuania.
+It is also planning its first green hydrogen pilot project.
+Utilitas’ consolidated sales revenue in 2023 was 219 million euros, and the volume of assets was 626 million euros.

 The company is owned by the European Diversified Infrastructure Fund II, the assets of which are managed by First Sentier Investors (FSI) and the companies of Utilitas board members.
 First Sentier Investors is a global asset management company that manages more than 165 billion euros (as of 31 December 2021) in assets managed on behalf of institutional investors, pension funds, wholesale distributors, investment platforms, financial advisers and clients worldwide.
 Utilitas majority shareholder FSI has extensive international experience in the renewable energy sector, amongst its portfolio is the second-largest Portuguese renewable energy producer, Finerge, which has sizable wind and solar capacities in Portugal and Spain.